Matrix calculation with NumPy

 1. Summarylink image 39

 Let's take a brief introduction to the matrix calculation library NumPy.
-This library is designed for all types of matrix calculations, so we will focus only on the part that will be useful to understand the calculations within neural networks, but we will leave out interesting things like the use of the library for linear algebra.
+This library is designed for all kinds of matrix calculations, so we will focus only on the part that will be useful for understanding the calculations within neural networks, but we will leave out interesting things like using the library for linear algebra.

 No description has been provided for this image